-The informed consent conversation should be candid and include a clear discussion of the patient’s existing medical condition using terms that he or she can readily understand.
-Discuss the available treatment options along with their associated benefits, risks, anticipated costs, and short-term and extended prognoses.
+The informed consent conversation should be candid and include a clear discussion of the patient’s existing condition using terms that are readily understandable.
+Discuss the available treatment options along with the associated benefits, risks, anticipated costs, and short-term and extended prognoses.
 Finally, outline the consequences of failing to undertake any treatment.
 Provide the opportunity for patient questions to be asked and answered.

-The physician must always conduct the discussion directly and never delegate it to a staff member.
+The healthcare provider ordinarily must always conduct the discussion directly and never delegate it to a staff member.
 Otherwise, critical communication may be obscured or inadvertently omitted and patient inquiries may be inaccurately addressed.
 The statutes governing advanced practice clinicians are currently being revised in many states.
 In the event that an independent advanced practice clinician is involved in the treatment, it is recommended that you consult with the law in your jurisdiction regarding how the applicable statutes may affect the consent process.

 During the informed consent process, it is imperative to provide the patient with realistic expectations of what might be achieved by the treatment, therapy, or procedure.
-A clear preprocedure discussion decreases potential misunderstandings, disappointment, surprise, or even anger in the event that an undesirable result occurs.
-For a more detailed discussion of informed consent, see our article, “Informed Consent: Substance and Signature.”
+A clear discussion in advance decreases potential misunderstandings, disappointment, surprise, or even anger if an undesirable result occurs.
+For a more detailed discussion of informed consent, see our article “Informed Consent: Substance and Signature.”

 Conduct the informed refusal dialogue with the same degree of specificity and care used in the informed consent discussion.
 If a patient indicates an unwillingness to undertake treatment—especially if failure to do so may result in death—attempt to determine the basis of the patient’s decision.
-It may simply be a misunderstanding about factors that can be resolved, such as the patient’s treatment options, what the treatment entrails, its costs, methods of payment, or other factors that can be resolved.
+It may simply be a misunderstanding about factors that can be resolved, such as the patient’s treatment options, what the treatment entails, costs, or payment methods.
+Partner with the patient to overcome treatment barriers when possible.

-The physician should assess and document the patient’s capacity to understand the medical information and to make a reasoned decision based on the facts presented.
-The physician’s assessment must recognize that a patient’s ability to comprehend may be impaired by factors that might include mental or emotional issues (such as dementia), cultural or language barriers, and personal issues (such as substance abuse).
+The healthcare provider should assess and document the patient’s capacity to understand the information and to make a reasoned decision based on the facts presented.
+The provider’s assessment must recognize that a patient’s ability to comprehend may be impaired by factors that might include mental or emotional issues (such as dementia), cultural or language barriers, or personal issues (such as substance abuse).

-If a physician concludes that a patient may not be competent to give an informed refusal based on the circumstances, he or she should consider involving the hospital risk manager for further guidance or contacting a family member to ask if an advanced directive or a healthcare power of attorney has previously been executed.
-In the chart, document all conversations with the patient, facility risk manager, and family members (including the reason for believing that he or she may not be competent) and with the facility administrator or family members to minimize the potential for subsequent surprise, anger, or litigation.
+If the result of the assessment is that the patient may not be competent to give an informed refusal, the provider should consider involving the facility risk manager (if applicable) for further guidance or contacting a member of the patient’s family to ask if an advanced directive or a healthcare power of attorney has previously been executed.
+Document all conversations with the patient, facility risk manager, and family members (including the reason for believing that the patient may not be competent).

-Documentation of a refusal should also include the following notations in the patient’s medical record:
+Documentation of a refusal should also include the following notations in the patient’s record:

-- Information the physician gave to the patient concerning his or her condition and the proposed treatment or test.
+- Information the provider gave to the patient concerning the patient’s condition and the proposed treatment or test.
 Reasons for the treatment or test should also be noted.

-- The patient was advised of the possible risks and consequences of failing to undergo the treatment or test, including the loss of life or limb.
+- The patient was advised of the possible risks and consequences of failing to undergo the treatment or test, including the loss of life or limb, if appropriate.

-- The physician’s referral to a specialist, including the reasons for the referral and the possible risks of not seeing the specialist.
+- The provider’s referral to a specialist, including the reasons for the referral and the possible risks of not seeing the specialist.

 - The patient’s refusal of the treatment/testing plan or advice.
 In this circumstance, consider asking the patient to sign a specific refusal form.
-(See our sample form, “Refusal to Consent to Treatment, Medication, or Testing.”)
-Although a form is optional, it offers physicians the strongest protection against subsequent claims alleging a lack of informed consent.
+(See our sample form “Refusal to Consent to Treatment, Medication, or Testing.”)
+Although a form is optional, it offers providers the strongest protection against subsequent claims alleging a lack of informed consent.

-The paternalistic approach to providing medical care has given way to a much more patient-centered environment in which patients enjoy greater autonomy and participation in the delivery of professional services.
+The paternalistic approach to providing care has given way to a much more patient-centered environment in which patients enjoy greater autonomy and participation in the delivery of professional services.
 (See our article “Best Practices in Patient-Centered Care and Shared Decision Making.”)
-Increased communication, enhanced understanding of treatment options and the risks of refusal, and improved documentation may all help reduce the risk of professional liability claims when the patient declines to follow your recommendations.
+Increased communication, enhanced patient understanding of treatment options and the risks of refusal, and improved documentation may all help to reduce the risk of professional liability claims when the patient declines to follow recommendations.